ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

 \subsection{Design Requirements}

-We surveyed literature on several key areas critical to our goal of facilitating the swift exploration of multiple writing variations using LLMs: the role and nuances of revision within the writing process \cite{sommers1980revision,fitzgerald1987research,macarthur2018evaluation,harris2017rewriting,sharples2002we,f508427a-e4c0-3d6a-8abf-03a5d21ec6c4}; HCI design philosophies that emphasize the consideration of multiple ideas before evaluation \cite{10.1145/1124772.1124960,10.1145/1357054.1357074,dow2010parallel}; principles on reification and reuse for designing visual interfaces \cite{10.1145/345513.345267,10.1145/3313831.3376804}; and the latest research on utilizing LLMs in writing interfaces to foster experimentation and creativity \cite{10.1145/3490099.3511105,kim2023cells,lee2022coauthor}.
+We surveyed literature on several key areas critical to our goal of facilitating the swift exploration of multiple writing variations using LLMs: the role and nuances of revision within the writing process \cite{sommers1980revision,fitzgerald1987research,macarthur2018evaluation,harris2017rewriting,sharples2002we,f508427a-e4c0-3d6a-8abf-03a5d21ec6c4}; HCI design philosophies that emphasize the consideration of multiple ideas before evaluation \cite{10.1145/1124772.1124960,10.1145/1357054.1357074,dow2010parallel}; principles on reification and reuse for designing visual interfaces \cite{10.1145/345513.345267,10.1145/3313831.3376804}; and the latest research on utilizing LLMs in writing interfaces to foster experimentation and creativity \cite{10.1145/3490099.3511105,kim2023cells,lee2022coauthor, buschek2021impact, dang2023choice, gero2022sparks, chung2022talebrush}.
 Based on this, we formulated an initial set of design requirements, which are summarized below.

-\textbf{Requirement 1: Minimizing Task Workload while Exploring Multiple Variations of Text} Drawing from HCI and traditional design principles, we emphasize the importance of exploring multiple ideas concurrently.
-Instead of refining a single solution to “get the design right”, these disciplines encourage the iteration and evaluation of multiple solutions in parallel to ultimately “get the right design” \cite{10.1145/1124772.1124960}.
-We hypothesized that parallel exploration of text segments could aid writers during the revision process.
+\textbf{Requirement 1: Minimize task workload when exploring multiple text variations.} Drawing from HCI and traditional design principles, we emphasize the importance of exploring multiple ideas concurrently.
+Instead of refining a single solution to “get the design right”, these principles encourage the iteration and evaluation of multiple solutions in parallel to ultimately “get the right design” \cite{10.1145/1124772.1124960}.
+We hypothesized that parallel exploration of text segments could aid writers during the revision process, in alignment with recent studies on the benefit of showing multiple parallel phrase suggestions on ideation \cite{buschek2021impact}.
 We also considered that during the writing process writers frequently struggle with cognitive overload \cite{mccutchen2009writing} and that even small demands on working memory can lead to decreased fluency \cite{ransdell_structure_2002}.
 With this in mind, we hypothesized that an increase in writing variations could worsen this.
 As such, we aimed to design an editing interface that provides affordances for creating and comparing multiple writing variations without overwhelming the user.